425 Library, MC-522

 shoulder on each side of the spine of a

-which they swing.
+hinge along which they swing.
 Backing also helps to prevent the

-text block from collapsing into a concave shape over time.
+spine of the text block from collapsing into a concave shape over time.
 See also

 Board is a general term used for any stiff material used to

 form the foundation for a book's